-You just received your quota for 2013.
+You just received your quota.
 It went up.
 You barely made the number last year.
 How can you squeeze more out of your team?
 One of your goals is to land this next big job.
 Will your career aspirations take a hit if you don’t Make the Number this year?

 Excellence in 2013 starts with you.
 Yet, you are not alone.